drug-designer/GEO-BERT/README.md

 ## Folders

+conformer_select: incuding codes for processing pre-training datasets.

 pretrain_new: incuding codes for GEO-BERT pre-training tasks.

-dataset-scoffold_random: incuding codes for datasets for pre-training and fine-tuning.
+dataset_new: incuding codes for datasets for pre-training tasks.

+dataset_scoffold_random: incuding codes for datasets for fine-tuning on public datasets.

+dataset_new_DYRK1A: incuding codes for datasets for fine-tuning on DYRK1A datasets.

+Class_hyperopt: incuding codes for GEO-BERT fine-tuning on public datasets.

+Class_hyperopt_DYRK1A: incuding codes for GEO-BERT fine-tuning on DYRK1A datasets.

 utilis_new-hyperop: incuding codes for converting molecules to three-dimensional conformations and calculating bond lengths and bond angles.